 Whether you are just starting a digital marketing campaign or thinking about hiring a marketing agency, one of the questions you might be asking is: "Is marketing tax-deductible?"

-The answer is "YES!"
+The answer is yes.
 The government allows you to deduct marketing expenses used to generate or keep customers.
-Advertising and marketing expenses qualify as an ordinary, reasonable, and necessary tax deduction.
-When done right and with professionals, marketing and advertising can have a high ROI.

 1. Website Expenses

 One marketing expense you can write off on your taxes is the cost of creating and maintaining your business website, which includes: